zaZZa564/etch-a-sketch/README.md

 - Grid reset button to clear the drawing
 - Customizable grid size (up to 100x100)

-### Planned Features
-- Different drawing modes (rainbow, shader, etc.)

 ## How to Use
-1. Open the application in your browser
+1. Open the application in your browser 🔎
-2. Move your cursor over the grid to draw
+2. Move your cursor over the grid to draw 🎨
-3. Click 'reset' button to clear the drawing
+3. Click 'reset' button to clear the drawing ⬜
-4. Click 'change size' button to adjust grid dimensions
+4. Click 'change size' button to adjust grid dimensions↗️

 ## Technologies Used
 - HTML5